It was thought though however for many years that this

 It is, like most modern chargers, a

-fixed regulated voltage (28.8v in this case for two batteries) for as long as the battery sucks up the 30 amps
+fixed regulated voltage (28.8v in this case for two AGM batteries) for as long as the battery sucks up the 30 amps

 that the charger is capable of delivering.
 If it was a 60 or 100 amp charger